|FMEP: Facilities Management Evaluation Program

-The performance of a facilities organization can be assessed in a number of ways: campus appearance, customer satisfaction, employee satisfaction, effectiveness of systems operations, system reliability, response times, services value, financial results, and supplier/business partner results.
-Having measurement tools in place to assess such performance is critical to providing feedback and gauging progress in an environment of continuous improvement.
+The performance of a facilities organization should be assessed in a number of ways: campus appearance, customer satisfaction, employee satisfaction, effectiveness of systems operations, system reliability, response times, services value, financial results, and value to the institution.
+Utilizing established measurement tools to assess such performance is critical to providing feedback and gauging progress in an environment of continuous improvement.
 The organization should demonstrate a commitment to monitoring, tracking, and communicating performance measures and achievements.

-7.1 Describe processes in place to ensure that the appearance of the buildings and grounds is in keeping with the desired image of the institution, the expectations of the campus community, and the expectations of the surrounding community.
+7.1 Describe processes in place and their deployment to ensure that the appearance of the buildings and grounds is in keeping with the desired image of the institution, the expectations of the campus community, and the expectations of the surrounding community.

-7.2 Describe how the organization determines that the condition and cleanliness of facilities are in keeping with the image and standards adopted by the institution as well as those required by functions and activities in support of its mission and programs.
+7.2 Describe how the organization assesses and evaluates the condition, appearance, and cleanliness of facilities to ensure that they are in keeping with the image and standards adopted by the institution as well as those required by functions and activities in support of its mission and programs.

-7.3 Describe how the department assesses that building systems, infrastructure systems, and utility systems to ensure that they are maintained, operated, and renewed at a level of reliability and efficiency that contributes to the successful implementation of the institution’s mission and programs.
+7.3 Describe how the department assesses and evaluates building systems, infrastructure systems, and utility systems to ensure that they are maintained, operated, and renewed at a level of reliability and efficiency that contributes to the successful delivery of the institution’s mission, functions, and programs.

-7.4 Describe the processes established to insure that funding resources are effectively used and are adequate to support a level of facilities maintenance that prevents the deferral of major maintenance and repairs.
+7.4 Describe the current processes that are utilized to insure that funding resources are effectively used and that the resources are adequate to support a level of facilities maintenance and renewal that prevents the deferral of major maintenance and repairs.

-7.5 Describe the tools used to assess whether the staff is highly motivated and productive, taking pride in the accomplishment of their duties.
+7.5 Describe the tools used to assess whether the staff is highly motivated, well trained, efficient, productive, and show pride in the accomplishment of their duties.

-7.6 Describe the processes used to insure that the levels of service and quality are aligned with the expectations of the institution, consistent with customer needs and requirements and within the facilities department’s capability.
+7.6 Describe the processes used to validate that the levels of service and quality are aligned with the expectations of the institution, consistent with customer needs and requirements, and within the facilities department’s capacity and capability.

-7.7 Describe the methods utilized to ensure that leadership and supervisors are encouraged and enabled to stay in touch with the needs of higher education and how they relate to their own institution.
+7.7 Describe the methods utilized to ensure that leadership and supervisors are encouraged and enabled to stay current with the needs of higher education and how they address these needs at their own institution.

 8.0 Other Considerations

 At the request of the institutional representative, this section would include any items or subjects that are not covered by the criteria in Sections 1 through 7.
 These items may include those things that are specific to the institution’s interest that would require additional coverage.